 This designation means the account can bypass Probate and be given directly to the named beneficiaries, avoiding delays and costs associated with probate.

-Examples of payable on death assets are:
+Examples of payable on death assets include:

 Bank accounts: Checking, savings, and money market accounts; the beneficiary will receive the account balance when the account owner passes away.